Truth is, you can be better and go faster. And more often than not, the truth hurts.

 Truth is, you can be better and go faster.
 And in this case, the truth will set your legs free.

 Find yourself ready to experiment with different types of running workouts?
 Make sure to gear up first with the proper running essentials with runnr!
-Visit your nearest runnr store or shop here at runnr.com.ph, for all the latest running gear, and amazing deals you’re not going to want to miss out on!
-Don’t forget to follow us on Facebook and Instagram as well, to stay up-to-date with all the latest on anything and everything runnr, the leading running specialty store in the Philippines.
+Chat with our stores now through Viber for product inquiries or shop now here at https://runnr.com.ph/!
+Make sure to follow runnr on Facebook and Instagram as well, for more running blogs and to stay up-to-date with all the latest on anything and everything runnr, the leading running specialty store in the Philippines.
 Happy running!